nzbart/ArlecRC210Switch/README.md

 }
 ```

-# Problems
+# Problems with these switches

-There appears to be crossover between the switches, and they can sometimes switch on or off with the wrong address.
+* There appears to be crossover between the switches, and they can sometimes switch on or off with the wrong address.
 This also happens with the provided remote control.
+* Since the switches are reprogrammable, if there's a power cut or someone turns off one of the sockets, you may be sending a signal to another socket when the first socket is turned on.
+This would set both sockets to the same code, so you'll be inadvertently controlling two sockets.

+Due to problems with the way this protocol is implemented, I would not recommend using more than one switch within range of each transmitter.

 # The protocol